grishma-gedela/Snake-Game/README.md

       git clone https://github.com/grishma-gedela/Snake-Game.git**

 2. **Install Pygame:
-      If Pygame is not installed, install it using pip:**
+      If Pygame is not installed, install it using pip: pip install pygame**